Your passion is still strong … but how’s the cash flow? To hell with the suits, the answers aren’t that hard! Practical, common sense …

 - You may be good, but don’t do it alone;

-- Look to the wider team – management through to an Advisory Board;
+- Look to the wider team – staff, management, and possibly an Advisory Board

-- Work out what they really need to help track performance consistent with the plan;
+- Work out what information your team really need to track & deliver, consistent with your Growth Plan

 - Develop the information gathering, communication, review and follow up process